thequietlife/web-hacking/assets/notes.md

 Goal: by Tues night to have spun up a AWS instance and put some mini projects on a landing page

 Mon 24 Jul
-Looking fwd to Hack with Katie: Live Session
 All about learning python atm

 Thurs 27 Jul